Beacon Monitor-2 at JN1SDD by SoftRock, Python and Raspberry Pi 3

 First User: This morning, a ham in the UK mailed me and he said his beacon monitor started to work.
 He mentioned he was using an Ubuntu PC, a SoftRock RX Ensemble II HF Receiver, and an onboard sound device.
 (The troubleshooting document came from discussion with him in fact.)
 Thanks for the report!
 (Nov.
 27, 2017)

 Location: Kanagawa pref., Japan.
 PM95rm, Lat.
 35°30' N, Long.
 139°25' E

 Antenna: 5 meters horizontal wire at 8 meters high.
 No antenna tuner, coupler or preamp.
 Maintains one meter distance from a ferroconcrete building (25 meters high).

-Other Beacon Monitoring web pages are linked from the International Beacon Project Monitors site.
-This monitoring site is strongly inspired by Faros the great software which was written by Alex Shovkoplyas, VE3NEA and also using the original representation by Peter Ralph Jennings, VE3SUN.
-Thank you very much.
+Other Beacon Monitoring web pages are listed on the International Beacon Project Monitors site.
+This monitoring site is inspired by Faros the great software which was written by Alex Shovkoplyas, VE3NEA and also using the original representation by Peter Ralph Jennings, VE3SUN.

 Monitor-1 Results: Past PNG files are archived here.

 Frequency Bias [ppm]